How do I audit my deposits and withdrawals?

 Your transactions can be audited by following these steps:

 Before you start the audit, be sure you refresh your wallet to make sure your Exodus wallet has all the latest information.

 Export your Exodus transaction history.
 You can either export the transaction history for a single asset, or for all of your assets.
 Please follow this guide: How do I export my transaction history?

 Open the CSV file from Step 2 into a spreadsheet program such as Google Sheets, Numbers (on Mac), LibreOffice, or Microsoft Excel.
 This will allow you to open the spreadsheet of all your transactions and allow you to start your audit.

 At this point, you will need to look at your transactions and make sure that all of your transactions are accounted for.
 You can cross-check the spreadsheet with a block explorer.

 If you are auditing a:

-Deposit Look at the columns named INAMOUNT, INCURRENCY and INTXURL.
-Withdrawal Look at the columns named OUTAMOUNT, OUTCURRENCY, FEEAMOUNT, FEECURRENCY and OUTTXURL.
+Deposit: Look at the columns named INAMOUNT, INCURRENCY and INTXURL.
+Withdrawal: Look at the columns named OUTAMOUNT, OUTCURRENCY, FEEAMOUNT, FEECURRENCY and OUTTXURL.

-You need to include the fee as most assets require a transaction fee.
+Be sure to include the fee as most assets require a transaction fee.

-Exchange Look at the Withdrawal section first then the Deposit section second.
+Exchange: Look at the Withdrawal section first then the Deposit section second.